ftechmax/argdefender/docs/design-decisions.md

 ## Initializing a Guarded Argument

-Guard needs to know the argument's value to test it against preconditions and its name to include in a potential exception.
+ArgDefender needs to know the argument's value to test it against preconditions and its name to include in a potential exception.
 There are three ways to initialize a guarded argument:

 ```c#